Pendfin/Blockstuff/h6_upside_down_iceberg.md

 - Dingledine, R., Mathewson, N., & Syverson, P. F. (2004, August).
 Tor: The second-generation onion router.
 In USENIX security symposium (Vol. 4, pp. 303-320).
 Available at: https://svn-archive.torproject.org/svn/projects/design-paper/tor-design.pdf
 - Karunanayake, I. et al. (2021) “De-Anonymisation Attacks on Tor: A Survey,” IEEE Communications Surveys and Tutorials, 23(4), pp. 2324–2350.
 Available at: https://doi.org/10.1109/COMST.2021.3093615
 - Li, N. (2010).
 Research on Diffie-Hellman key exchange protocol. https://doi.org/10.1109/ICCET.2010.5485276
+- Basyoni, L., Fetais, N., Erbad, A., Mohamed, A., & Guizani, M. (2020).
+Traffic Analysis Attacks on Tor: A Survey. https://doi.org/10.1109/ICIoT48696.2020.9089497

 - so the anonymity is based on layers that don't have access through other layers, the entry node doesn't provide my identity to middle node and middle not to exit node
 - encryption used in these layers-->is made layer by layer, meaning it uses Diffie–Hellman handshake (which is explained in simple way and illiustrated [here]([url](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange))).
   - but basically it means that parties agree about parameters that are used to create public keys from their own private keys sharing results with each other and  combining the received public keys  with their own private keys they share keys that can be used to secure communication between them (as long as secrets are safe)
+  - keys also change due the limited lifetime of a circuit and rotation of circuit keys
   - actual relays are fixed size and header and paylouad encrypted with 128-bit counter mode Advanced Encryption Standard (AES-CTR), with symmetric keys meaning that those are one time used and not known outside the nodes
   - when hopping out of the onion the traffic is not anymore encrypted if not additional means are used